 Here we go.
 Hi Dean, I’m bringing Dean on now.
 Hey Sara, how’s it going?
 Good.
 Thanks.
 Dean is a music coach and music publisher, and I thought who better to talk to us about music, music rights than someone actually in the industry.

 I’m super excited to have Dean here.
 Thanks for joining us, Dean.
 Yeah, I’m kind of like talking over you.
 Thanks so much for having me, man.
 I’m in the beautiful state of Atlanta, Georgia and man, It’s so good to be on your show.
 This for me is just so real because I do, I’m, I’m a subscriber like my notification is on when it comes to your content.
-So for me to be sitting here to chat with you is just freaking amazing.
+For me to be sitting here to chat with you is just freaking amazing.

 I’m excited because this content is it’s real, you know, like for creators and for musicians and artists.
 And I really like the idea of bringing you on board to talk about it from the perspective of someone in the industry.
 Because I think it’s one thing to hear, Oh, it’s breaking the law and everyone kind of disregards that, but I liked having it from the perspective of, you know what, this is real.
 It impacts not just, you know, government and lawmakers, but it impacts musicians and music creators.
 I’m really excited to hear your perspective on this.
 I think we’re going to, this is going to be a really good live stream.
 Yeah, dope livestream.